top of page

 PEOPLE'S CLIMATE COLLECTIVE

-2. The second area of focus is on nurturing the teaching and coaching capacity of the cohort to facilitate the dissemination of knowledge learned, back into their campaigns, as well as to new and emerging campaigners in the ecosystem.
+2. The second area of focus was on nurturing the teaching and coaching capacity of the cohort to facilitate the dissemination of knowledge learned, back into their campaigns, as well as to new and emerging campaigners in the ecosystem.

 AREAS OF FOCUS